laupierre/RNA-Seq_mouse_pipeline/README.md

 STAR version 2.7.10b.

-The folder where the Singularity images and mouse indexes are located in:
+The Singularity images and mouse indexes are located in:
 /projects/ncrrbt_share_la/dev_pipe/